 - The Attention Merchants: The Epic Scramble to Get Inside Our Heads, by Tim Wu.
 Mario notes: “Tim Wu…talks about the history, and now the modern state, of the people who transact in your attention.
 And I think the point I always like coming back to is: this idea of attention multipliers.

 - Amusing Ourselves to Death: Public Discourse in the Age of Show Business, by Neil Postman.
-Mario notes: “The book I most often recommend is Neil Postman’s Amusing Ourselves to Death.” “…Huxley remarked in brave new world revisited, the civil libertarians and rationalists who are ever on the alert to oppose tyranny, failed to take into account man’s almost infinite appetite for distractions.
+Mario notes: “The book I most often recommend is Neil Postman’s Amusing Ourselves to Death.”
+One of the most compelling forewords you’ll ever read: “…Huxley remarked in brave new world revisited, the civil libertarians and rationalists who are ever on the alert to oppose tyranny, failed to take into account man’s almost infinite appetite for distractions.
 In 1984 Huxley added people are controlled by inflicting pain, but in brave new world, they are controlled by inflicting pleasure.
 So in short, Orwell feared that what we hate will ruin us.
 Huxley feared that while we love will ruin us.
 And this book is about the possibility that Huxley not Orwell was right.”

 Please Support this Podcast: